Wdzydze Kiszewskie

 Wdzydze Kiszewskie is a village in the administrative district of Gmina Kościerzyna, within Kościerzyna County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 13 km south of Kościerzyna and 61 km south-west of the regional capital Gdańsk.
 It is located in the ethnocultural region of Kashubia in the historic region of Pomerania.

 Kashubian Ethnographic Park

 Wdzydze Kiszewskie is famous for its open-air museum, which is the oldest one in Poland.
-Kaszubski Park Etnograficzny is based on an old village of Kashubian fishermen.
-It was founded in 1906 by Theodora und Isidor Gulgowski.
-Nowadays, already over centennial Museum stretches upon 22 ha of area located at the bank of the Gołuń lake built up with objects of regional architecture.
-Cottages, manors, a school, smithy, windmills, churches, farm buildings and craftsmen's workshops – 49 objects.
+The Kashubian Ethnographic Park (Kaszubski Park Etnograficzny) is based on an old village of Kashubian fishermen.
+It was founded in 1906 by Teodora and Izydor Gulgowski.
+The museum an area of 22ha, located on the banks of the Gołuń lake built up with objects of regional architecture.
+A totel of 49 objects including; cottages, manors, a school, smithy, windmills, churches, farm buildings and craftsmen's workshops.
 The museum shows the traditional culture of the Kashubians in several wooden houses.